Woman with a smooth forehead after Botox for wrinkles, a key factor in how much the treatment costs.

 So, what can you expect to pay?
 Generally, a single Botox session for the forehead can run anywhere from $200 to $900.
 This wide range exists because the total cost is based on two things: the number of units used and the price per unit.
 For forehead lines, most people need between 10 and 30 units.
 The price per unit itself can vary, typically falling between $10 and $30.
 Your provider will determine the exact number of units you need during your consultation based on your muscle strength and the results you want to achieve.

-Paying Per Unit vs. Per Treatment
+Should You Pay Per Unit or Per Treatment Area?

 When you get a quote, you’ll find that providers have two main ways of charging for Botox: per unit or per area.
 Paying per unit is the most common method, meaning you only pay for the exact amount of product used in your treatment.
 On average, you might see a cost of around $15 to $17 per unit.
 Since most forehead treatments require 20 to 40 units, this often puts the total cost between $325 and $600.
 Alternatively, some clinics charge a flat rate for treating a specific area, like the entire forehead, which can be a great option if you need a higher number of units.